 The VCE VET Creative and Digital Media program is drawn from a nationally recognised training package to provide students with a broad range of skills and knowledge to pursue a career or further training in areas such as web development, animation, graphic design and photography.
 The qualification integrates the creative and technical aspects of digital media, providing skill development in both digital design and a wide range of industry standard software applications.
-The course is therefore suitable for both students interested in design who want to develop their digital skill set to an industry level standard as well as ICT-focused students who want to learn about digital media formats and their integration within web-based systems.
+The course is therefore suitable for both students interested in design who want to develop their digital skill set to an industry-level standard, as well as ICT-focused students who want to learn about digital media formats and their integration within web-based systems.
+VCE VET Programs count equally with other VCE courses within a student's program, in terms of a VCE Units 1 to 4 sequence, but they also award students with a tertiary qualification upon successful completion of the two-year program.
+At the Units 3 and 4 level, students complete scored assessment, including an end-of-year examination.